Nursatdeveloper/Meloman-clone/README.md

 5) Give review to particular book (requires authentication) |
 6) Add to basket of orders |
 7) Make an order (requires authentication) |
   This functionality is implemented in /Books/Details/{id} page and User/Profile.
-The only difference is than in Details page the User can make order for only that particular book, whereas in Profile page the User can increase/decrease amount of books and make order for different type of books.
+The only difference is that in Details page the User can make order for only that particular book, whereas in Profile page the User can increase/decrease amount of books and make order for different type of books.
 8) Saving Book photos in binary |
   Book photos are saved in binary format to database.
 9) "Download in PDF" service for users